 There are a million different possibilities for how copywork can look in your home, or even your classroom.

-New one each day Monday – Thursday – pick favorite and copy again on Friday.
-Copy onto decorative border paper to display.
+Another copywork strategy you can use at home or in the classroom is to have a new quote/verse each day Monday – Thursday and have the learner pick their favorite and copy again on Friday.
+On Friday they copy the favorite verse onto decorative border paper to display.

-Simply complete one a week and have a ‘set’ at the end of the school year of = Famous quotes, Bible Verses, Dates in History, Fun Facts…etc. (This same concept can be done daily.)
+You could also simply complete one quote a week and have a ‘set’ at the end of the school year of = Famous quotes, Bible Verses, Dates in History, Fun Facts…etc. You copy the same quote each day of the week.

 Happy Hive homeschooling is working on copywork to accompany the Holiday of the Day curriculum.
 Check our TeachersPayTeachers store.
 You can also request custom copywork and we will do our best to meet your homeschool or classroom needs.
 Copywork makes great “morning work” as students enter the classroom.